Harold Raley: Biography

+Harold Cecil Raley was born November 23, 1934, near Hartselle, Alabama.
+He grew up working in a rural community in Winston County, Alabama.
+He was descended from Walter Raleigh, through the patrilineal line.

-Harold Cecil Raley received his doctorate from the University of Alabama with a thesis on the work of José Ortega y Gasset.
-He has been a professor at the University of Oklahoma, as well as at the University of Houston, and dean and professor at Houston Baptist University (named "Distinguished Professor").
-He is, according to Julián Marías, "the best Hispanist of our time".
+Raley received his doctorate from the University of Alabama with a thesis on the work of José Ortega y Gasset.
+He had been a professor at the University of Oklahoma, as well as at the University of Houston, and dean and professor at Houston Baptist University (named "Distinguished Professor").
+He was, according to Julián Marías, "the best Hispanist of our time".

-Married to Victoria González in 1962, they are the parents of David, Laura and Ana.
+Raley married Victoria González in 1962.
+They raised three children: Laura, Ana, and David.
+Raley died on August 21, 2024, at the age of 89.

 Thinking

 According to José Luis Pinillos, "Raley shares with Ortega and Marías the idea that the point of view constitutes an essential ingredient of reality."
 Raley disagrees with Nelson Orringer, Ciriaco Morón Arroyo, Molinuevo and others, who considered, in general, that Ortega repeated in Spanish what he had learned in Germany, but states that the philosopher from Madrid began, disagreeing with his Germanic sources, another path, a "turning point": Ortega abandoned phenomenology as soon as he received it, and therefore did not have a "phenomenological" phase, but much of his work was devoted to overcoming it.
 Raley also shows how Ortega found the epokhé or phenomenological reduction impossible: for Ortega the primary datum is not the consciousness of phenomena, but the living man or woman, the person that I am: "the "consciousness of phenomena", but rather the living man or woman, the person that I am".